 It should also be remembered that not all payments are withheld on purpose.
 The F.R.O. will work with the paying party to make concessions in the instances that other, legitimate debt payments are the reason for late support payments.
 This is also done when dealing with someone who has lost their employment status.

 Family Responsibility Office cannot interject in court proceedings or be a party to court proceedings.
 The office acts as a helpful enforcement agency and while their letters or payment statements may be used by a party in court to show records of payments or missed payments, the F.R.O. does not have the power to change or create court orders for a person.
-Additionally the F.R.O. can only enforce terms of orders for support when they are clearly outlined.
+Additionally, the F.R.O. can only enforce terms of orders for support when they are clearly outlined.

 Sometimes there are special expenses that need to be collected.
 The court order must provide clear instructions as to what the expenses consist of.
 Also what the amount of each expense is to be paid for by the paying party.
 It should also be remembered that F.R.O. will continue to enforce a support order.
 There it is important to have a specified termination date.
-This is true even then they will continue to collect regarding any money that is outstanding in respect to the specific terms of an order or agreement.
+This is true even then they will continue to collect regarding any money that is outstanding with respect to the specific terms of an order or agreement.

-In order to halt ongoing payments the paying party is likely going to have to obtain a court order.
+In order to halt ongoing payments, the paying party is likely going to have to obtain a court order.
 They also can get a new agreement stating those payments are complete.
 This is done if they want F.R.O. to stop collection proceedings against them.